 18. Cotton Ball Fun

-This simple activity requires only cotton balls and makes for a great way to develop fine motor skills as well as discuss relevant vocabulary such as ‘soft, squishy, and white’.
+Hone your kiddies’ fine motor skills with this simple activity!
+Grab some cotton balls and an empty container and have them place the balls into the container.
+This is a fantastic way to develop their fine motor skills as well as discuss relevant vocabulary such as ‘soft, squishy, and white’.

 Learn More: The Stay-At-Home Mom Survival Guide